Feast of San Gennaro: In the United States

-Little Italy, New York
+Little Italy, Manhattan

 Looking north at Mulberry Street during the 2014 festival.
 To the right the Little Italy Bakery can be seen constructing what became the world's largest cannolo.

+Street vendors, as hawkers are referred to in the United States, particularly in New York City, sell food at the Feast of San Gennaro in Little Italy, in Lower Manhattan.

 The festival was first celebrated in the United States in September 1926, when immigrants from Naples congregated along Mulberry Street in the Little Italy section of Manhattan in New York City to continue the tradition they had followed in Italy to celebrate Saint Januarius, the Patron Saint of Naples.

 The immigrant families on Mulberry Street who started the feast, a group of cafe owners, erected a small chapel in the street to house the image of their patron Saint.
 They invited all to partake of their wares, asking the devoted to pin an offering to the ribbon streamers that are hung from the statue's apron.
-This money was then distributed to the needy poor of the neighborhood.
+This money was then distributed to poorer people in the neighborhood.
 Originally a one-day religious commemoration, over time, the festival expanded into an 11-day street fair organized and run by people outside the neighborhood.
 It is now an annual celebration of food and drink, and a major tourist attraction.

 Centered on Mulberry Street, which is closed to traffic for the occasion, the festival generally features sausages, zeppole, street vendors, games, parades and other such attractions.
 The Grand Procession is held starting at 2 p.m. on the last Saturday of the feast, immediately after a celebratory Mass at the Church of the Most Precious Blood.
 This is a Roman Catholic candlelit procession in which the statue of San Gennaro is carried from its permanent home in the Most Precious Blood Church through the streets of Little Italy.

 Another festival is held with the same attractions in New York City's other Little Italy, in the Fordham/Belmont community in the Bronx.
 The streets are closed to traffic, and the festivities begin early in the morning and proceed late into the night.